MartinMiles/Sifon/Sifon.UK.Website/CreatingPlugin.md

 }
 ```

-Whan happens here is that Sifon executes a plugin passes it $Webroot and $Website parameters.
-Further down sript finds a config file relative to a website root provided with `$Webroot` parameter and renames it.
-And of course, after selecting another profile from a dropdon this script will perform the same operation against another `$Website` relatively to its `$Webroot` folder.
+What happens here is that Sifon executes a plugin passes it $Webroot and $Website parameters.
+Further down c finds a config file relative to a website root provided with `$Webroot` parameter and renames it.
+And of course, after selecting another profile from a dropdown this script will perform the same operation against another `$Website` relatively to its `$Webroot` folder.

 Finally, below you can see what results upon plugin execution: